debianmaster/cape/README.md

 - Tencent Cloud

 ## License
-CAPE Community Edition will always be FREE for to 10 nodes.
-Get in touch with us at connect@biqmind.com if you are looking for a paid subscription.
+CAPE is available as an always FREE Community Edition or as a Subscription with dedicated support.

 ## Support